Almonds and Olivez

 Spirulina has been touted to have an immunostimulating effect on humans, as well as in chicken and even fish (Blinkova LP, et; al. 2001).
 As such, it is purported to be able to enhance the body’s response to infections as well as stimulate the production of antibodies and cytokines whenever the body comes under any threat, particularly viral (Gemma, 2002).
 It was also proven effective against viruses such as (human immunodeficiency virus (HIV), herpes, influenza etc. (Blinkova LP, et; al. 2001).

 Spirulina’s immune system protecting ability was observed in a study conducted in Japan.
 In this study, the participants were given a hot-water extract of spirulina.
 One finding of the study showed a significant improvement in important immune system markers by analyzing the participant’s blood.
-As such, the researchers posited that spirulina increased the effectiveness of the immune system which then suppressed the development of cancer and viral infections (Hirahashi T et. al. 2002).
-But how did spirulina cause such suppression?
-Well, according to the researchers, the spirulina extract had a greater level of what is called ‘natural killer cells interferon gamma’ and as such, was able to signal the body’s response via ‘toll-like’ receptors in the blood cells (Hirahashi T et. al. 2002).
+As such, the researchers posited that spirulina increased the effectiveness of the immune system which then suppressed the development of cancer and viral infections (Hirahashi T. et. al. 2002).

-Toll-like receptors are a category of protein that plays a critical role in the body’s natural immune system response (Hirahashi T et. al. 2002).
-The immune-enhancing effects of spirulina are largely due to its phycocyanin properties which are also found in other blue-green microalgae (Hirahashi T et. al. 2002).
+Toll-like receptors are a category of protein that plays a critical role in the body’s natural immune system response (Hirahashi et. al. 2002).
+The immune-enhancing effects of spirulina are largely due to its phycocyanin properties which are also found in other blue-green microalgae (Hirahashi et. al. 2002).
 Phycocyanin is a water-soluble blue pigment that gives spirulina its rich-vibrant colour (Nemoto-Kawamura, et. al. 2004).
 It is also a potent antioxidant which has both immune-boosting and anti-viral properties (Nemoto-Kawamura, et. al. 2004).
 According to research, phycocyanin enhances the body’s biological defence when it comes under attack due to an infectious disease (Nemoto-Kawamura, et. al. 2004).

 Spirulina and its antiviral properties